Sacred Mushrooms and the Nature of Reality

 Small releases.
 Subtle shifts.
 A quiet decision, again and again, to stop holding so tightly.

+And often, it is here that the experience begins to open.
 Not because something new has been created, but because something has been allowed.

 Because this doorway does not open through force.